TPM is not a:

 MTTR = Total Downtime / # of Failures = 90 / 25 = 3.6 minutes

 As a GB/BB, you should examine the data in its entirety.
 Perhaps the mean does not represent the measure of central tendency.

-Examine, every interval between failure.
-Each amount of time between each repair is one data point.
-And analyze is amount of time it took for a repair.
+Examine every time interval between failure for MTBF.
+Each amount of time between each failure is one data point.
+For MTTR, analyze the amount of time it took for a repair.
 Each time to repair is one data point.

-This analysis may also indicate outliers such as a period time that was unusually long or short between failures.
-Perhaps the team can brainstorm the reasons why using the 5-WHY tool?
+When studying the data you may find outliers such as a period of time that was unusually long or short between failures or repair times that were extremely quick or took unusually long.
+Perhaps the team can brainstorm the causes using the 5-WHY.

 This can shed light on best practices or components that should be used again for a closer Design of Experiments (DOE) to find the optimal combination or best procedure.

-Remember the goal of Six Sigma, is not just to shift the mean to a more favorable outcome, but to make the performance more reliable and predictable.....in others words with minimal variation!
+Remember the goal of Six Sigma, is not just to shift the mean to a more favorable outcome, but to make the performance more reliable and predictable.....in others words with minimal variation (consistency)!

 Recall that OEE is made up of the product of:

 Performance * Availability * Quality